Liu, Jinyu, Ph.D.

 Professor of Classical Studies

 She was awarded visiting fellowships at the Center for Epigraphical and Paleographical Studies (Ohio State University, Summer 2007), the Institute for the Study of the Ancient World (New York University, in 2007-2008), and Peking University (2011-2012).
 She was a visiting scholar at Columbia University during 2012-2013, and has received an appointment for a Distinguished Guest Professorship at Shanghai Normal University (2014-2020).
 She received DePauw's Edwin L. Minar Jr. Scholarship Award in 2018.
-She is a Visiting Professor at the at the Department of Classical, Near Eastern, and Religious Studies (CNERS) at the University of British Columiba (UBC, Vancouver) in Aug.
+She was a Visiting Professor at the Department of Classical, Near Eastern, and Religious Studies (CNERS) at the University of British Columiba (UBC, Vancouver) in Aug.
 2018-Feb.
 2019.

 As the Principal Investigator of “Translating the Complete Corpus of Ovid’s Poetry into Chinese with Commentaries", a multi-year project sponsored by a National Social Science Fund of China Major Grant (2015-2020), Jinyu Liu is collaborating with more than a dozen scholars from several countries, all of whom either have Latin, Chinese, and English for the minimum or have Latin and a variety of other languages with full-time teaching experience at Chinese universities.
 Along with Professors Heng Chen (SHNU) and Christopher Francese (Dickinson College), Prof. Liu was responsible for organizing “Globalizing Ovid: An International Conference in Commemoration of the Bimillennium of Ovid's Death”, which was successfully held in Shanghai, May 31-June 2, 2017.
-She is awarded a Loeb Classical Library Foundation Fellowship for 2018-2019.
+She was awarded a Loeb Classical Library Foundation Fellowship for 2018-2019.